Israel protests after Jordanian spokeswoman steps on its flag

 She was on her way to attend a meeting between Jordanian Prime Minister Omar al Razzaz and union representatives.
 Razzaz, however, entered the building through a rear door, avoiding having to walk over the flag.

-The flag was painted on the floor several years ago to encourage passers by to tread on it, a mark of disrespect, unions said at the time.
+The flag was painted on the floor of the building several years ago to encourage passers by to tread on it, a mark of disrespect, unions said at the time.

 Despite the neighbors’ 1994 peace deal and commercial and security ties, many Jordanians resent Israel and identify with the Palestinian struggle against it.

-The Jordanian government did not immediately respond to a request for comment.
+Jordan’s Foreign Ministry spokesman Majed al-Qatarneh confirmed in a statement issued via state media that the Israeli embassy in Amman had asked for clarifications over the incident and that Israel had called in the Jordanian charge d’affaires in Tel Aviv to “discuss” the matter.

+Qatarneh said that Jordan respects its peace treaty with Israel and that Ghunaimat had entered a private building by its main entrance to attend an official meeting.

-The flag had been painted at the building during a period when Jordan’s mainly Islamist opposition, fierce ideological foes of Israel, controlled the unions.
+The flag had been painted at a time when the unions were controlled by Jordan’s mainly Islamist opposition, fierce ideological foes of Israel.
 They have since lost influence and Jordan’s professional unions are mostly now run by nationalist and secular parties that avoid party activism.

 Still, some union members were unhappy that union leaders had allowed Razzaz to avoid the flag.